 One of the top purchased items on Prime Day 2019, avocados rank up there with many of the most popular items last year.
-Let’s do it again and make avocados among the top purchased item of 2020.
-Click here to go to some popular avocado items and take advantage of Prime Day on October 13-14.
+Let’s do it again and make avocados among the top purchased item of 2022.
+Click here to go to some popular avocado items and take advantage of Prime Day.
 Click here for my article on Prime Day!

 I always thought it was a vegetable due to the way its consumed and it being not so sweet like a fruit.
 According to the USDA, its classified as a vegetable due to its common usage.
 But due its large single seed, fleshy pulp and botanical criteria like that of a berry, it’s considered a fruit.
 Like the banana, the avocado is a climacteric fruit, which matures on the tree, but ripens off the tree.
 It has a savory nutty flavor and is a highly nutrient fruit.
 Avocado is classified as a flowering plant called Persea americana and in the family Lauraceae, a tree likely originating from south-central Mexico.

 There are lots of facts about avocados which are more widely grown in Mexico and California.
 My favorite is the Hass avocado which is named after Rudolph Hass.
 He was a California postman that patented the avocado in 1935.
 Native to California, the Hass avocado is also grown in Mexico which is the worlds largest producer of Hass avocados shipping 1.7 billion pounds in 2017 all over the US.
 For more great information about the California avocado visit: https://www.californiaavocado.com/ for nearly everything you would want to know about it.